brp85/weather-basic-app/README.md

 More usage of dependency injection
 Refactor to make the data source (online & offline) more seamlessly integrated with the code Check on handling of config changes and life cycle handling.
+Handle error cases and show proper dialog/ui
+Maintain the API URL/Key in properties
 Add more unit test cases for all required class
 Add Logger for debugiing and (firebase) for monitoring crash or non-fatals Use chekstyle, Lint etc for checking code is in proper format and it has no issues